- I am loving this shit!

-- The epilogue of Drakengard 2 are referred to as Verdugos from Resident Evil 4, after which Id makes mention that it's good to see Todd S. Kennedy still getting work after the falling out with Leon (though there's no mention of "Second-Banana Heaven").
+- Seere's bodyguards at the start of Drakengard 2 are referred to as Verdugos from Resident Evil 4, after which Id makes mention that it's good to see Todd S. Kennedy still getting work after the falling out with Leon (though there's no mention of "Second-Banana Heaven").
 The epilogue, meanwhile, mentions how Gismor rented out his old clock tower to one Lord Burroughs, the principal villain of Clock Tower 3, although Gismor can't quite read the name.

 - Every so often, an update for the NieR LP will begin with a conversation between the ghosts of Caim and Angelus as Caim searches the world for Hymir's Finger and his other lost weapons.

 - In Metal Gear: Ghost Babel, when Snake expresses surprise at Delta Force being easily wiped out, Colonel notes that "Well-known elite special forces units are to Metal Gear related incidents as helicopter pilots are to bio-organic weapon related incidents."
 This is shortly followed by Id himself making a few more RE references, such as noting how the "jungle" in the first stage is suspiciously shaped like a hedge maze and reminiscing on the last time he LPed a game with a hedge maze in it (Resident Evil 4) and noting that, while Chris Jenner from this game being a woman in Delta Force is impossible in reality, it's at least still more plausible than Jill Valentine being former Delta at 23 years old.
 And to add to that, during Jack's special missions training, No. 4 makes mention of two deceased Black Chamber members that consisted of "[the] mercenary who claimed to be able to summon the spirit of a 1800s sea captain lost on a doomed voyage to change fates on the battlefieldnote , or the one who wore a straight jacket all the time but used robot arms that came out of his back to shoot pistols in battle.
 He also wore a jockstrap... on his face...
 Nobody knew why. note